nabato/alabaster-themes/README.md

 #### Function declarations

 unlike [sublime-scheme-alabaster](https://github.com/tonsky/sublime-scheme-alabaster) which additionally highlights all global definitions.
-The motivation for exclusion of global definitions is visual separation of action blocks from data blocks.
+I think it's would be better to highlight only functions as the the action happens in them.
 ## Installation

 - Using IDE built-in plugin system: